top of page

 Seminar on Contributing to Theory Progress

 Since 2010, I have been teaching a doctoral seminar on theory development, reasoning, argumentation, scientific writing, and publication.
-Given that these are general topics relevant to all researchers no matter what their research interest and approach, I have for several years wanted to offer the seminar to the general public, but haven't found a way to do it.
-Thanks to Ibrat Djabbarov and the New Scholars Network, I am now introducing an online version of this seminar, available as a public service, free of charge, to anyone who is interested.
-A video introduction to the seminar can be found here and the syllabus here.
+Given that these are general topics relevant to all researchers no matter what their research interest and approach, I have for several years wanted to offer the seminar to the general public.
+Now, thanks to Ibrat Djabbarov and the New Scholars Network, I have been able to offer an online version of this seminar as a public service, free of charge, to anyone who is interested.
+An introduction to the seminar can be found here and the syllabus here.

 You can access the recorded lecture here and my follow-up reflection on the relevance of the concept of truth here.